AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-behavior/VB-Neuropixels.md

 This dataset includes multi-regional Neuropixels recordings from up to six probes at once.
 The probes target six visual cortical areas including {term}`VISp`, VISl, VISal, VISrl, VISam, and VISpm.
 In addition, multiple subcortical areas are also typically measured, including visual thalamic areas LGd and LP as well as units in the hippocampus and midbrain.

-Recordings were made in three [genotypes](transgenic-tools): C57BL6J, Sst-IRES-Cre; Ai32, and Vip-IRES-Cre; Ai32.
+Recordings were made in three [genotypes](transgenic-tools): wild type, Sst-IRES-Cre; Ai32, and Vip-IRES-Cre; Ai32.
 By crossing Sst and Vip lines to the Ai32 ChR2 reporter mouse, we were able to activate putative Sst+ and Vip+ cortical {term}`interneurons` by stimulating the cortical surface with blue light during an {term}`optotagging` protocol at the end of each session.

 ![probeandopto](/resources/probe_diagram_with_optagging.webp)